-In our never-ending quest to find new places for our guests to explore, we meandered down to Wellfleet a couple of weeks ago to scope out the Wellfleet Bay Wildlife Sanctuary.
-Having recently joined Mass Audubon, we are on a mission to visit as many of their properties as is humanly possible for innkeepers on Cape Cod during the spring, summer, and fall.
+In our never-ending quest to find new places for our guests to explore, we meandered down to Wellfleet a couple of weeks ago.
+We wanted to scope out the Wellfleet Bay Wildlife Sanctuary.
+Having recently joined Mass Audubon, we are on a mission to visit as many of their properties as is humanly possible for during the spring, summer, and fall.

 What we found at Wellfleet Bay is 1,100 acres of conservation land consisting of salt marsh, a sandy beach, pine woods, freshwater pond, and a wide array of wildlife, including song and shorebirds.
 The Nature Center is a tribute to green technology, featuring passive solar heating, composting toilets, and graywater planter beds.
 The building hosts a variety of local plant and animal displays, plus two 700-gallon aquariums that captured Rich’s attention.
 I, of course, was drawn to the gift shop and was pleasantly surprised to see a healthy collection of natural history books for both adults and children, plus the usual selection of note cards, posters, jewelry, toys, and tools for exploring nature.